-The topic of disposal of toxic wastes also was the focus of much attention during the 1970s.
+The topic of toxic waste disposal also was the focus of much attention during the 1970s.
 For example, when residents discovered that their homes had been constructed on a former toxic waste site referred to as the Love Canal, they became alarmed about possible adverse health effects that might be linked to the waste site.
 Love Canal became a cause célèbre for environmental activists.
-(This topic is covered in more detail in Chapter 12.)
+(This topic is covered in more detail in the chapter on solid and liquid waste.)